Revisiting the Effectiveness of LLM Pruning for Test-Time Scaling: Introduction

 \section{Introduction}

-\looseness-1 The advent of Large Language Models (LLMs) \cite{brown2020language} has fundamentally impacted various sectors of society, such as software engineering \cite{khati2025mapping}, education \cite{wang2026large}, and healthcare \cite{LIN2025100868}, among others.
-Moreover, LLMs attain improvements in capabilities as a function of scale (in terms of both data and parameter size) \cite{kaplan2020scalinglawsneurallanguage}, thus necessitating ever-increasing computational resource requirements for model storage, training, and inference \cite{bai2024beyond}.
+\looseness-1 The advent of Large Language Models (LLMs) \cite{NEURIPS2020_1457c0d6} has fundamentally impacted various sectors of society, such as software engineering \cite{khati2025mapping}, education \cite{wang2026large}, and healthcare \cite{LIN2025100868}, among others.
+Moreover, LLMs attain improvements in capabilities as a function of scale (in terms of both data and parameter size) \cite{kaplan2020scalinglawsneurallanguage}, thus necessitating ever-increasing computational resource requirements for model storage, training, and inference \cite{bai2024efficiencysystematicsurveyresourceefficient}.

-To mitigate these challenges and reduce the computational costs associated with model \mbox{development}, the research community has \mbox{proposed} several approaches for pruning large neural networks such as LLMs \cite{lecun1989optimal,hassibi1993optimal,sun2024a,lu2024alphapruning}.
-In essence, state-of-the-art LLM pruning methods seek to eliminate redundant or less influential model parameters, thereby reducing latency in training/inference computational costs, and storage demands, with minimal to little impact on performance \cite{askari2025layerif}.
+Motivated by these large model sizes, the research community has also proposed several approaches for pruning large neural networks such as LLMs \cite{lecun1989optimal,hassibi1993optimal,sun2024a,lu2024alphapruning}.
+In essence, state-of-the-art LLM pruning methods seek to eliminate redundant or less influential model parameters, with minimal to little impact on performance \cite{askari2025layerif}.
 Furthermore, LLM pruning can generally be categorized into two types: \textit{structured pruning} \cite{men2025shortgpt}, which removes entire model layer blocks, and \textit{unstructured pruning} \cite{sun2024a}, which removes individual weights inside layer blocks while following predefined sparsity rates per layer.

-In complementary work aimed at further \mbox{improving} LLM performance, recent work has found that allocating additional computation during inference significantly increases downstream task performance on a myriad of complex reasoning tasks (e.g., math and coding problems) \cite{muennighoff2025s1}.
+In complementary work aimed at further {improving} LLM performance, recent work has found that allocating additional computation during inference significantly increases downstream task performance on a myriad of complex reasoning tasks (e.g., math and coding problems) \cite{muennighoff2025s1}.
 This inference paradigm, commonly referred to as test-time scaling (TTS), increases model performance by allowing it to generate additional tokens sequentially and decompose problems into reasoning traces \cite{wei2022chain}.

 Our work is primarily concerned with the \textit{intersection} of both these adjacent but complementary research directions (i.e., LLM pruning and TTS).
 In particular, recent work \cite{wang2025fewer} has explored the effect of \textit{structured} LLM pruning in TTS and has found that while pruned models retain performance in short or shallow reasoning tasks, significant performance degradation is observed in tasks that require longer reasoning chains.
 Their findings suggest that structured LLM pruning significantly impairs the model's ability to handle long and complex multi-step reasoning tasks.